Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 If a node changes its group, downstream references may break, potentially causing build failures.

-As `group` is a config, and configs are generally included in `state:modified` detection, modifying the group name everywhere it’s referenced, will flag those nodes as "modified".
+As `group` is a config, and configs are generally included in `state:modified` detection, modifying the group name everywhere it’s referenced will flag those nodes as "modified".

 Depending on whether partial parsing is enabled, you will catch the breakage in CI.